Skip to content

 Through its action, morphine affects the reward system of the brain.
 As the pain signals are blocked, morphine also triggers a dopamine release – one that we know as the “feel good” neurotransmitter.

-Cravings will begin to appear, even after the physical pain of the body has passed – the pain that caused the patient to take morphine in the first place.
+Cravings will begin to appear, even after the physical pain in the body has passed – the pain that caused the patient to take morphine in the first place.
 At this point, morphine addiction will begin to set in.

 Signs of A Morphine Addiction